Curriculum Detail

 This course starts with a review of percentages, fractions, decimals, ratio, and proportion.
 Students apply previously learned concepts to word problems and real-life applications.
 Basic algebra techniques and problem-solving strategies will be covered in Principles of Algebra, which include solving algebraic equations, using properties in simplifying algebraic expressions, performing operations using signed numbers, and graphing on the number line and Cartesian coordinate plane.
 Radical expressions and equations will also be explored.
 Students will be introduced to factoring polynomials, multiplying polynomials and systems of equations.
 (Prerequisites: Successful completion of Principles of PreAlgebra or teacher recommendation.)

-This is a one-year foundation course designed to cover all aspects of Algebra I. Students will learn and explore the concepts of functions, systems of linear equations, powers and exponents, quadratic equations, factoring polynomials, and radicals.
-In addition, students will solve multiple step equations and inequalities including absolute value.
-Topics are presented in more depth and students are presented with problems on assessments that require synthesizing concepts and making conjectures.
-Group activities using an abstract approach to problem-solving are emphasized in this course.
-The curriculum emphasizes connections within mathematics and to other disciplines.
-The course develops concepts through real world applications, and encourages independent and cooperative learning.
-(Prerequisites: Grade of B+ or higher in Pre-Algebra.)
+This one-year foundational course is designed to thoroughly cover all key aspects of Algebra I. Students will explore and learn concepts such as functions, systems of linear equations, powers and exponents, quadratic equations, factoring polynomials, and radicals.
+They will also tackle multi-step equations and inequalities, including absolute value.
+Some topics will be explored in greater depth, and assessments will feature problems that require students to synthesize concepts and make conjectures.
+Group activities focusing on abstract problem-solving techniques are a key part of this course.
+The curriculum highlights connections within mathematics and across other disciplines, developing concepts through real-world applications while fostering both independent and collaborative learning.
+(Prerequisite: Successful completion of Pre-Algebra).

 • Pre-Algebra Honors